 (verazine, 3), while the new alkaloids were identified as 20-epi-3-dehydroxy-3-oxo-5,6-dihydro-4,5-dehydroverazine (1), ecliptalbine [(20R)-20-pyridyl-cholesta-5-ene-3ß, 23-diol] (4), (20R)-4ß-

 (6), (20R)-25ß-hydroxyverazine (7), and 25ß-

-Using fresh extracts of rat liver, researchers studied the protective effects of the plants against treatment with known liver toxins carbon tetrachloride and the toxin from the Amanita mushroom (phalloidin).
+Using fresh extracts of rat liver, researchers studied the protective effects of the plants against remedies with known liver toxins carbon tetrachloride and the toxin from the Amanita mushroom (phalloidin).

 The results showed that at therapeutic concentrations of Eclipta, it conveyed complete protection on the liver cells.